muirandy/sns2-system-tests/README.md

 ```
 docker-compose up
 ```
+# Clone sns-repoman-db project in your working folder
+sns-repoman-db

 Once the brokers have calmed down after starting (ie logs are a bit stable!), run this script:
 ```
 ./doItall.sh